docraticmethod/atomic-research/README.md

 A council that decides what matters to you is only as good as its picture of you, so we refused to let it guess.
 Before it runs, Atomic Research reads your actual body of work and grounds its understanding of you in real papers.
 Every claim about your research threads has to cite the specific publications that prove it.
 Then a separate validation agent runs a gauntlet: it checks each claim against your real corpus and rejects any fabricated lineage before it can reach a recommendation.

-**One agent makes the case, another agent proves it is real.**

----

-Most tools answer *"what is new?"* Atomic Research answers *"what is worth your attention, and here is the argument for it."* In a world optimizing for more and faster, we optimized for **right**.

 ## Demo Video